Best Shazam Alternatives for iOS and Android (2026)

 Which one is fastest in real-world use?

-Beatfind was fastest in our testing at under 3 seconds on a Pixel 8.
-Musixmatch and SoundHound averaged 3 to 4 seconds.
-Shazam took 4 to 5 seconds on the same phone.
+Beatfind is the fastest of the group, with Musixmatch and SoundHound close behind and Shazam the slowest on the same phone.
 Speed mostly matters when a song is fading out and you only have one shot to capture enough audio.

 Do they work with TikTok and YouTube?